 As a company, we strongly believe that public organizations and private companies that fight against cybercrime must exchange data and publish their research.
 That is why 6 years ago we released the first High-Tech Crime Trends report.
 Every year, Group-IB's annual report highlights the changes that have occurred over the past year.
 It is the most comprehensive source of strategic and tactical data on current global cyberthreats.
 This year's study covers the period H2 2018 - H1 2019 as compared to H2 2017 - H1 2018.

-By using unique toolsfor monitoring. the infrastructure of cybercriminals and studying the findings published by other security teams worldwide, we find and confirm common patterns that form an integral picture of the evolving cyberthreat landscape.
+By using unique tools for monitoring. the infrastructure of cybercriminals and studying the findings published by other security teams worldwide, we find and confirm common patterns that form an integral picture of the evolving cyberthreat landscape.
 On this basis, we formulate forecasts that come true every year.

-Group-IB's report: a single comprehensive source of strategic data on cyberthreats and reliable forecasts of their development in this destructive dialogue.
+Group-IB's report: a single comprehensive source of strategic data on cyberthreats and reliable forecasts of their development

+The leading and most frightening trend of 2019 was the use of cyberweapons in military operations.
+Conflicts between states have taken on new forms, and cyber activity plays a leading role in this destructive dialogue.
 Attacks on critical infrastructure and targeted destabilization of the Internet in certain countries are breaking new ground on cyberattacks.
 A peaceful existence is no longer possible while being out of touch with cybersecurity.
 The latter cannot be ignored by any state, corporation, or individual.